Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 1. Try to run ``[p]disconnect`` and replay the song.
 2. Try to reload the audio cog with ``[p]audioset restart``.
+3. Make sure the firewall on the host is configured properly.

 -------------------------
 Lavalink - Advanced Usage